Impact Strategy & Governance

 • Partnered with Alliance for a Healthier Generation to promote balanced food and beverage choices.

-2018 – Launched our Scale for Good platform to drive a more focused and holistic ESG strategy
+2018 – Launched Our Scale for Good Platform to Drive a More Focused and Holistic ESG Strategy

 • Focused our goals and commitments where we could best leverage our large-scale System to drive sustainability and impact through our food, restaurants and communities.

-• Centered five global priorities across the business in areas where we could make the greatest difference and drive industry-wide change in areas that matter to our brand, customers and stakeholders.
+• Centered five global priorities across the business in areas where we could make the greatest difference and drive industrywide change in areas that matter to our brand, customers and stakeholders.
 The identified priorities were Beef Sustainability, Climate Action, Packaging & Recycling, Commitment to Families and Youth Opportunity.

 • Informed our approach with stakeholder and customer insights, and enhanced ESG reporting and disclosures.